alaa-abuhani/Mastering-JavaScrip-in-20Days/Day7.md

 - Thread of execution
 - Memory

-##### A callback :  *is a function passed as an argument to another function.
+##### A callback :

-                    *This technique allows a function to call another function
+-is a function passed as an argument to another function.

-                    *can run after another function has finished
+-This technique allows a function to call another function -can run after another function has finished

 A callback function can run after another function has finished Callbacks are the functions that are slipped or passed into another function to decide the invocation of that function.